brunokatekawa/brunokatekawa/README.md

 ### Data Analysis

 Analyze the data in order to extract meaningful business insights that will leverage your company.
-The findings are clearly presented in reports of tools.
+The findings are clearly presented in reports or tools.

 ### Data Analytics

-The data is the fuel to the machine learning models that will be built in order to make predictions, for example, sales and/or demand forecasts.
+Data is the fuel to the machine learning models that will be built in order to make predictions, for example, sales and/or demand forecasts.

 ### Dashboards